NearHuscarl/BotExtended/README.md

 Print the current version of BotExtended.

-### `listgroup`
+### `listfaction`

-Usage: `/<botextended|be> [listgroup|lg]`
+Usage: `/<botextended|be> [listfaction|lf]`

-List all of the available `BotGroup`s.
-A `BotGroup` consists of one or many different bots in a specific theme, for example: Assassin, Police, Zombie...
-Some `BotGroup`s only have one bot, usually a boss.
+List all of the available `BotFaction`s.
+A `BotFaction` consists of one or many different bots in a specific theme, for example: Assassin, Police, Zombie...
+Some `BotFaction`s only have one bot, usually a boss.

 A boss is a much stronger bot, some have special abilities: Mecha boss with bulletproof armor, Demolitionist who can one shot one kill.
 They are much harder to kill and is equivalent with several expert bots.

-`BotGroup`s whose names prefixed with `Boss` will have at least one boss, sometimes spawn with its minions.
+`BotFaction`s whose names prefixed with `Boss` will have at least one boss, sometimes spawn with its minions.
 (Kinpin and bodyguards, BadSanta and his Elks)

 ```
-/be lg
+/be lf
 ```